zenaro147/NeoGB-Printer/README.md

 ![credits](/Supplementary_images/credits.png)

+Want to discuss with the authors or share you art and projects with people fond of the Game Boy Camera and Printer ? **Join de Game Boy Camera Club Discord:**https://discord.gg/dKND7cFuqM

 # List of games tested and fully compatible with the NeoGB Printer:
 - *1942 (never released in Japan)*
 - *Alice in Wonderland (never released in Japan)*